Durham Regional Forest

 More than 16 kilometres of trails in four marked loops and numerous secondary trails throughout the main tract.
 Contributes to regional and national trail networks.

-We’re helping ensure healthy forests are growing.
+Every year we do our part to ensure healthy forests are growing.
 How?
 By actively managing them.

 This work requires a temporary and full closure of the West Tract for several weeks starting November 13, 2019.
-Please note:

 - This closure will be 24/7 throughout the work period